CesareIurlaro/clips-project/README.md

 - *unload* (drop goods)
 - *shift* (move between linked cities)

-Each of these actions has a cost dependent on one or more parameters;
+Each of these actions has a cost dependent on one or more parameters:
 - **loads and unloads**, the parameter is the *quantity of goods* that is treated by the action chosen,
 - **shifts**, the parameters are both the *vehicle type* that performs it and the *distance* between the two cities.

-The following are the function used to calculate each cost:
+The following are the functions used to calculate each cost:

 <p align="center">
 <img src="http://latex.codecogs.com/gif.latex?wares%5C_%5C%20cost%28quantity%29%20%3D%20quantity%20*%2010"/>
 </p>

 <p align="center">
   <img src="http://latex.codecogs.com/gif.latex?travel%5C_%5C%20cost%28type%2C%20distance%29%20%3D%20%5Cleft%5C%7B%5Cbegin%7Bmatrix%7D%20distance%2C%26%20%5C%3A%20if%20%5C%3A%20type%20%3D%20%22van%22%20%5C%5C%20%5Cfrac%7B2%7D%7B3%7Ddistance%2C%26%20%5C%3A%20if%20%5C%3A%20type%20%3D%20%22ship%22%20%5C%5C%20%5Cfrac%7B5%7D%7B4%7Ddistance%2C%26%20%5C%3A%20if%20%5C%3A%20type%20%3D%20%22plane%22%20%5C%5C%20%5Cend%7Bmatrix%7D%5Cright."/>
 </p>